Curtis Ofori: New York Red Bulls II

 On March 22, 2021, Ofori signed a professional contract with New York Red Bulls II, the reserve affiliate of the New York Red Bulls in the USL Championship.
 He was the youngest professional signing in Red Bulls II history, joining the club at the age of 15 years and 122 days old.
 Prior to signing, Red Bulls II head coach John Wolyniec stated that Ofori had trained with Red Bulls II the previous season.

 Ofori made his senior debut for New York Red Bulls II on May 7, 2021, against the Charleston Battery, coming on as a late-substitute in the 1–1 draw.
+On June 1, 2024, Ofori scored his first goal as a professional in a 3–2 loss to local rival New York City FC II.
+On September 1, 2024, he scored his second of the season in a 4–2 loss to Carolina Core FC.
+On November 8, 2025, Ofori appeared as a starter for New York Red Bulls II in a 3–3 tie in regulation against Colorado Rapids 2, a match New York won 4–3, in a penalty shootout at Sports Illustrated Stadium to claim the club's first MLS NEXT Pro Cup title.

 New York Red Bulls

 On December 1, 2022, it was announced that Ofori had signed a homegrown contract with the New York Red Bulls, starting from the 2023 season.

-On July 30, 2022, Ofori made his first team debut in a friendly match against FC Barcelona, resulting in a 2-0 loss.
+On November 26, 2025, the team announced that they had declined his contract option.

+Cavalry FC

+In February 2026, Ofori signed a two-year contract with Canadian Premier League club Cavalry FC, with a club option for 2028.